LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **01 Animated Replacer - Original Color**
+- [**Enlightened Flames**](https://www.nexusmods.com/morrowind/mods/48816) by R-Zero and Greatness7
+Replaces the game's particle-based candle flames with new, higher quality and better performance billboard-based ones.
+  - MO2 will install this mod as a BAIN package.
+Tick the following options and click **OK**:
+    - **00 Core - Vertical System**
+    - **01 Enlightened Flames**
 - [**Flies**](https://www.nexusmods.com/morrowind/mods/43481) by R-Zero
 Adds a visual effect to all vanilla flies sound emitters.
   - MO2 will tell you there's no game data on top level.